-For promotion to the grade of Professor, the candidate shall be fully assessed on the following criteria:-

-- (a) Adequate experience, including where applicable relevant professional competence; - (b) Outstanding research and publications; - (c) Exceptional teaching ability; - (d) Evidence of leadership in research and postgraduate supervision; - (e) Administrative ability or competence; and - (f) Possession of a higher degree of a PhD or its equivalent.
+- 9 For promotion to the grade of Professor, the candidate shall be fully assessed on the following criteria:- - 11 (a) Adequate experience, including where applicable relevant professional competence; - 12 (b) Outstanding research and publications; - 13 (c) Exceptional teaching ability; - 14 (d) Evidence of leadership in research and postgraduate supervision; - 15 (e) Administrative ability or competence; and - 16 (f) Possession of a higher degree of a PhD or its equivalent.

-- (i) Only recommendations on or applications of candidates from the grade of Reader of three years standing shall be considered. - (ii) When the Committee is satisfied that there is a prima facie case, it shall proceed to seek the advice of three external assessors who are recognised experts in their fields. - (iii) A candidate shall be promoted to the grade of Professor/Arts Director if there are two positive external assessors' reports in respect of the candidate's publications. - (iv) A candidate seeking promotion to the grade of Professor/Arts Director must have at least 90% of his/her publications in print.
+- Only recommendations on or applications of candidates from the grade of Reader of three years standing shall be considered. - When the Committee is satisfied that there is a prima facie case, it shall proceed to seek the advice of three external assessors who are recognised experts in their fields. - 22 (iii) A candidate shall be promoted to the grade of Professor/Arts Director if there are two positive external assessors' reports in respect of the candidate's publications. - 24 (iv) A candidate seeking promotion to the grade of Professor/Arts Director must have at least 90% of his/her publications in print. - 26 (v) A candidate seeking promotion to the grade of Professor must have a minimum Google 27 Scholar h - index of six (6).
+This is for immediate implementation from the 2025 28 Promotion Year and will be increased periodically over time.

-10.0 FINALISATION OF PROMOTION CASES
+10.0 FINALIZATION OF PROMOTION CASES

-(i) Part I Cases (i.e. promotions up to the grade of Senior Lecturer) should be finalised at the College/Faculty Level and a report made to the Appointments and Promotions Committee for Academic Staff for noting.
-The report must be accompanied by full documentation regarding each case.
+30 (i) Part I Cases (i.e. promotions up to the grade of Senior Lecturer) should be finalized 31 at the College/Faculty Level and a report made to the Appointments and Promotions 32 Committee for Academic Staff for noting.
+The report must be accompanied by full 33 documentation regarding each case.